AdeshMaharaj/Atari-Deep-Reinforcement-Learning-Project/README.md

 Notes:
 - This notebook was developed as part of CS6482: Deep Reinforcement Learning coursework.
-- It executes fully without errors and is structured with clear sections for reproducibility.
+- It executes fully without errors if you update the gymnasium API import as they change regualarly